jtc2/THavalon/README.md

 Colgrevance only appears in games with at least 7 players.

 ### Neutral
 The goal of Neutral roles depends on the role.
 Currently, the two neutral roles are guaranteed to appear in 9 player games, and will not appear in any other game.
-(Note that these roles are currently not balanced, but are certainly entertaining).
+(Note that these roles are currently not playtested, and thus may be hilariously unbalanced).

 #### Pelinor
-Pelinor is, for the most part, a Good role but with one additional objective: locate the Questing Beast and then go on a Quest with them.
-Pelinor wins if at least two of the following three criteria are met:
+Pelinor's goal is to find the Questing Beast, and then ideally go on a Quest with them.
+Pelinor can win in one of three ways.

+1) There are no Questing Beast Was Here cards played at any point in the game.
-1) Pelinor is on the Team when a "Questing Beast Was Here" card is played.
+2) Pelinor is on a Quest where a Questing Beast Was Here card is also played, and 3 Quests succeed.
-2) After the conclusion of any post-game rounds (e.g. Arthur Redemption or Assassination), Pelinor can name which player is the Questing Beast.
-3) The Good team wins via three Quests succeeding.
+3) If neither of the first two win conditions are fulfilled by the conclusion of the game, Pelinor declares (before any other post-game rounds) and chooses one person they believe to be the Questing Beast.
+Pelinor wins if they are correct, and loses if they are incorrect.

 #### The Questing Beast
-The Questing Beast strives to evade Pelinor's desperate attempts to locate them.
-To make this more challenging, the Questing Beast is told which player is Pelinor.
-Whenever the Questing Beast is on a Team, they must play a "Questing Beast Was Here" card, which generally functions identically to a "Success" card.
+The Questing Beast's goal is to make their presence known, and then to evade Pelinor for the rest of the game.
+The Questing Beast is told which player is Pelinor prior to the beginning of the game.
+Furthermore, to make their presence more conspicuous, the Questing Beast must play Questing Beast Was Here cards whenever they are sent on a Quest.
+Once per game, the Questing Beast can choose to play a Success instead of a Questing Beast Was Here card, in order to throw Pelinor off their trail.

-The Questing Beast wins if exactly one of the following two criteria are met:
+The Questing Beast wins if all three of these conditions are true:

-1) The Questing Beast never is on a Team with Pelinor.
-2) The Evil team wins via three Quests failing.
+1) At least one Questing Beast Was Here card is played at any point in the game.
+2) Either a) Pelinor is never on a mission where a Questing Beast Was Here card is played; or b) 3 Quests fail.
+3) Pelinor fails to identify the Questing Beast at the end of the game.